next-exp/sw-docs/docs/source/esmeralda.rst

 .. warning::
  Despite the energy correction explained just before, there are **two** important factors that make the previous calibration not ultimate.
 They are not going to be explained in detail here, seeing that these further corrections are not applied along `Esmeralda`.
 However, since they are not applied inside any other city either and the energy modification of events is performed here, it is justified to comment them now.

-1. **Non-linearities at high energies**: Due to the signicant difference between the krypton energy scale and the one of the physics data (above 1 MeV), the Kr-based energy correction might **not be sufficient** for all the energy range considered.
+1. **Non-linearities at high energies**.
+Due to the signicant difference between the krypton energy scale and the one of the physics data (above 1 MeV), the Kr-based energy correction might **not be sufficient** for all the energy range considered.
 Therefore, although krypton maps were applied, it is advisable to check the high energy peaks, so as to account for observed **non-linearities** and obtain the proper calibration.
 The plots below show clearly how the high energy 208-Thallium gamma lines (nominal values are illustrated with dashed red lines) are not aligned perfectly in spite of the maps corrections.

 .. image:: images/esmeralda/energy_spectrum_corr_vs_uncorr_PEAKS.png
    :width: 900
    :align: center

-*Note:* the energy scale of the uncorrected hdst presented in the plots above has only illustrative pruposes (to compare both distributions).
-Its conversion between pes to MeV has been made considering in an approximate way the number of pes yielded by krypton events.
+*Note:* the energy scale of the uncorrected hits coming from the hdst presented in the plots above has only illustrative pruposes (to compare both distributions).
+Its conversion between pes to MeV was made considering in an approximate way the number of pes yielded by krypton events.

-2. **The axial length (Z-width) effect**: There is an additional final energy correction that must be applied in the analysis post-reconstruction: the infamous and mysterious *Z-width effect*.
-Detailed information about this empirical correction and how to deal with it can be found `here <https://arxiv.org/abs/1905.13110>`_.
+2. **The axial length (Z-width) effect**.
+There is an additional final energy correction that must be applied in the analysis post-reconstruction: the so-colled *Z-width effect* correction.
+Detailed information about possible explanations for this phenomenon, as well as an empirical procedure to deal with it can be found `here <https://arxiv.org/abs/1905.13110>`_.

 Apart from the energy correction, the position of hits along the drift time (``DT`` variable in the dst) of the chamber is also transformed to its equivalent in the **Z-axis** [#]_.
-To do that, drift time values are just multiplied by the *drift-velocity*.
+To do that, drift time values are simply multiplied by the *drift-velocity*.
 In data, this magnitude is computed as a funtion of time, so this conversion can be also time-dependent if ``apply_temp`` is *True*.

 ..
  It is relevant to remark here that the aforementioned processes explained through :ref:`this section <Correction of SiPM-based hits>` are performed **two** times for all events every time the city is run.
 There are two different high-level analysis performed by the experiment, and each of them requires different types of inputs: